matthewrevell/tutorials/community_tutorials/2015-11-04_working-with-vagrant.md

 wget "https://github.com/exoscale/vagrant-exoscale-boxes/raw/master/exoscale-boxes/Linux-Ubuntu-15.04-64-bit-10G-Disk-(2015-04-22-c2595b).box"
 ```

-Once the box is downloaded, you can 'add' it, to let Vagrant know it can use a
+Once the file is downloaded, you can 'add' it, to let Vagrant know it can use it
-box.
+as box.
 As we're adding a box from a local file, we have to name it.
 The syntax is `vagrant box add <box location> --name <box name>`

 ```